azavalny/data-structures-algorithms/README.md

 ![Alt text](/images/DAG.png)
 * strongly connected components of a directed graph has every pair of verticies u and v reachable from each other
   * to find them, call DFS to compute finishing times and call DFS again on the graph but invert the directed edges and output the verticies of each tree in the second DFS as a seperate strongly connected component all done in O(V+E)
+* Kosaraju's Algorithm gets the number of strongly connected components in O(V)
+  * loop through pairs of verticies and see if a grouping of pair of nodes can be reached from each other, if so that grouping is a strongly connected component

 ### Minimum Spanning Trees
 * tree with minimum total weights that spans all nodes in a weighted graph